myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 ```

 #### Multi-Tenant

 ```
 Demonstration of the multi-tenant features provided in the API.
-Most likely using the M&C solution as an example?
+Most likely using the Monitoring & Control solution as an example?
 ```

 ### Samples